 Treatment of HIV is a balance of attitude and action.
 Learning how therapies work, possible side effects and figuring out if you’re ready can help when you talk with your doctor.
-Until you need medication, eating well, getting lots of rest and reducing stress go a long way.
+Until you start medication, eating well, getting lots of rest and reducing stress help your body.
 If you use drugs, making it safer will help you stay healthy.

 There is no cure for HIV/AIDS, but there are a number of different drugs called antiretrovirals (shortened to ART).
 ART slows the progress of HIV, improving quality and length of life.
 A person with HIV who starts on treatment and has good health care could live into their 70s.